Azure/terraform-azurerm-avm-res-storage-storageaccount/README.md

 ### <a name="input_diagnostic_settings_queue"></a> [diagnostic\_settings\_queue](#input\_diagnostic\_settings\_queue)

-Description: A map of diagnostic settings to create on the Key Vault.
+Description: A map of diagnostic settings to create on the Queue Storage within Storage Account.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the diagnostic setting.
 One will be generated if not set, however this will not be unique if you want to create multiple diagnostic setting resources.
 - `log_categories` - (Optional) A set of log categories to send to the log analytics workspace.
 Defaults to `[]`.